 The driver of a vehicle that strikes a bicyclist or pedestrian is almost always considered to be at fault, regardless of circumstances.
 U.S. citizens who have struck bicyclists in Belize have faced significant financial penalties or even prison sentences.

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of the country’s national tourist office and national authority responsible for road safety.
+Also, we suggest that you visit the website of the Belize national tourist office and national authority responsible for road safety.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Belize’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Belize’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Belize the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Belize’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 * * *